Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 # Down a rabbit hole in search of mushrooms

 Welcome to my very first blog post.
 I hope you are as excited as I am?
-If not, I'm sure a little exploration of mushrooms should fix that!
+If not, I'm sure a little exploration of mushrooms will fix that!

 So let's get started!